pyTooling/pyTooling/doc/index.rst

   Unfortunately, non of the provided standard APIs offers a comprehensive answer. pyTooling provides a :ref:`unified platform and environment description <COMMON/Platform>` by summarizing multiple platform APIs into a single class instance.
-* While Python itself has a good versioning schema, there is no class provided to abstract a version number. pyTooling provides such a :ref:`representations of version numbers <VERSIONING>` following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
-It's provided in the :py:mod:`pyTooling.Versioning` module.
+* While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such a :ref:`representations of version numbers <VERSIONING>` following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
+It's provided by the :py:mod:`pyTooling.Versioning` module.

 Configuration